uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 If this analysis takes too long however, by the time the system chooses what advertisements to use, the user may have closed the tab and left the website!
 The data that was produced by their clicks has lost much of its value by this point.

-A more serious example could be notifying citizens about national emergencies, such as an incoming hurricane.
+A more serious example could be notifying citizens about national emergencies, such as an incoming tsunami.
 If the decision to send out an emergency text message takes too long there could be dire consequences.
 Data from environmental sensors is being collected constantly and data stream analytics can be hugely beneficial for monitoring and using this data.

-We can also refer back to our example of EFTPOS and credit card transactions in section 17.2 on Velocity, if this data is not being analysed and processed in real time then the system will not be of use.
+We can also refer back to our example of EFTPOS and credit card transactions in the [section on Velocity]('chapters:chapter_section' 'big-data' 'velocity'), if this data is not being analysed and processed in real time then the system will not be of use.
 Decisions like whether a transaction is accepted or not can’t be happening slower than the transactions are being made, otherwise the whole system will break down!

 ## Challenges of Analysis

 We have explained just a few of the techniques used to analyse big data, and there are obviously many more that you may come across in further reading.
 Part of what makes analysing big data so challenging is that simply picking which analysis technique to use can influence your results, and is another way for bias to influence studies.
-In addition, with so much raw data available and heuristics needed to efficiently find interesting patterns in subsets of the data, it can be easy to manipulate results intentionally or unintentionally.
+In addition, with so much raw data available and algorithms needed to efficiently find interesting patterns in subsets of the data, it can be easy to manipulate results intentionally or unintentionally.
-But doing this can sometimes result in a conclusion too specialised to one group, and can remove the opportunity to find other interesting trends in the data.
+But doing this can sometimes result in a conclusion too specialised to one group, can remove the opportunity to find other interesting trends in the data, or can introduce algorithmic bias.

 When analysing big data it is important to think about why you are using the particular analysis method you have chosen, where your data has come from, how it was collected, and how you can best use it for your specific application.